bolt-observer/agent/README.md

 Only thing that is mandatory is apikey which can also be provided through `API_KEY` environment variable.

+To obtain an API key, you will need a <a href="https://bolt.observer">bolt.observer</a> account.

 By default it will try to communicate with LND using local gRPC connection and `readonly.macaroon`.
+Once you have an account and have added a node, from the node screen click "OWN THIS NODE?
+ENROLL IN LIQUIDOPS" -> "ENROLL WITH AGENT" -> "GENERATE API KEY" and then save the API key for use with the agent.

 You can use `--userest` to start using REST API (default is as mentioned gRPC) - in that case `--rpcserver` can be complete URL to the endpoint.